 Due Process Clause

 Due process is another area of the 14th Amendment that has had a dramatic impact on individual rights in public education.
 The Due Process Clause says that states may not “deprive any person of life, liberty, or property, without due process of law.”
 The Supreme Court has interpreted this clause to have substantive and procedural protections.
 With substantive due process, the 14th Amendment protects a parent’s right to direct the educational upbringing of their child.
 Because of this right, the Supreme Court ruled that a state statute that prohibited the teaching of foreign language, and a state statute that required all students to attend public schools, as opposed to private schools, violated the 14th Amendment.
 See Meyer v.
 Nebraska and Pierce v.
 Society of Sisters.
 The Court also ruled that a state statute that required Amish children to attend school past the eighth grade violated the substantive due process rights, and the religious freedom rights, of Amish parents to direct the educational and religious upbringing of their children.
-Wisconsin v.
+See Wisconsin v.
 Yoder.

 As a result of these substantive due process protections, all states currently have exceptions in their state compulsory attendance statutes that require students of certain ages to attend school.
 The exceptions allow for attendance at private schools, religious schools, and homeschool to meet the compulsory attendance requirements.

 The procedural due process protections of the 14th Amendment have also played an important role in public education, particularly in the areas of student discipline and teacher employment.
 With student discipline, the Supreme Court has ruled that students have a “legitimate entitlement to a public education as a property right.”
-Goss v.
+See Goss v.
 Lopez.
 That right may not be taken away without first providing due process protections, which are generally notice of what the student is accused of doing, and the opportunity to be heard before the student is disciplined.

 The required amount of notice and opportunity to be heard increases as the severity of the discipline increases.
 With minor disciplinary actions, an informal discussion with the principal may be sufficient to meet the requirements.
 For more severe discipline, such as expulsion, a more detailed hearing is generally required to give the student a chance to present evidence, and to cross-examine witnesses.
 As a result of these constitutional due process protections, all states have enacted statutes and regulations that provide due process protections for students during the discipline process.

 A similar due process right applies to tenured teachers at public elementary and secondary schools.
 Once a teacher receives tenured status, they have a property interest in their continued employment, and must be provided with notice and a hearing before it may be taken away from them.
-Perry v.
+See Perry v.
 Sindermann.

 The third area where the 14th Amendment has impacted public schools is in the application of other constitutional rights to the states through the 14th Amendment, via a concept known as incorporation.
 Perhaps the biggest impact here has been the First Amendment’s right to free speech, although other protections like freedom of religion have also made their mark on public education.

 In the area of free speech, the Supreme Court has said that students and teachers do not “shed their constitutional rights to freedom of speech or expression at the schoolhouse gate.”
-Tinker v.
+See Tinker v.
 Des Moines.
-While courts do give some deference to school administrators in making decisions about whether to prohibit certain student speech, the 1st Amendment requires schools to justify their decisions when they infringe on free speech rights.
+While courts do give some deference to school administrators in making decisions about whether to prohibit certain student speech, the First Amendment requires schools to justify their decisions when they infringe on free speech rights.
 The level of justification required depends on the nature of the speech, and the nature of the restriction.

 For example, in Tinker v.
 Des Moines, students were protesting the Vietnam War by wearing armbands, and the school disciplined the students for doing so.
-The Supreme Court ruled that the discipline violated the 1st Amendment, because the school could not show that the speech could reasonably be expected to cause a substantial disruption with school activities or the rights of others.
+The Supreme Court ruled that the discipline violated the First Amendment, because the school could not show that the speech could reasonably be expected to cause a substantial disruption with school activities or the rights of others.
 By contrast, in Morse v.
 Frederick, the Supreme Court deferred to a school administrator’s judgment that a sign that said “Bong Hits 4 Jesus” promoted drug use, and upheld the discipline of the students that displayed the sign at a school event.

 These are just a few examples of the many ways that the 14th Amendment impacts individual rights in public education.
 Many of these issues arise on a daily basis in public schools, and the 14th Amendment provides some constitutional protections of individual rights that schools must take into account when addressing them.